 Houston, TX 77056-5604

-Attn: _____________________________ [Affiliate’s representative]
+Attn: Kevin Bennett / Gas Marketing [Affiliate’s representative]

 Phone: 713-624-9065 Fax: 713-624-9606

 In accordance with Paragraph 39 of the Agreement, by the execution of this Work Offer, Affiliate hereby adopts and ratifies the Agreement as it applies to this Work Offer.
 As to the services performed pursuant to this Work Offer, Affiliate shall be entitled to all rights, privileges, and protections under the Agreement, and agrees to be liable for all commitments and responsibilities pursuant to the Agreement, arising out of or in connection with the Work performed under this Work Offer.